mrbelowski/CrewChiefV4/README.txt

 Changelog
 ---------
+Version 4.9.3.0: R3E - detect if this and next laps are invalidated due to cut track in quali/practice; R3E - disable pit stall position messages in post race; R3E - improve cut track detection; R3E -  fix best lap time not announced during leaderboard challenge; AC - fix crashes due to unexpected timings reported by the game; First cut of pit exit prediction - obtain a benchmark pit time in practice by making the 'time this stop' / 'practice pitstop' / 'time this pitstop' / 'pitstop benchmark' command.
+The pit exit prediction will play automatically some time after requsting a stop, or if you make the 'Where will be be after a stop?' / 'Estimate pit exit positions' / 'What will happen if I pit?' command (see 'Pit exit position prediction' section above); Suppress crashes when using Naudio Input - (but please send us log file if you get exceptions in log); Fix issue where best lap time is lost if it is set after an invalid lap; Fix incorrect gaps announced if vehicles aren't within the same lap; Fix DRS messages announced incorrectly if opponent is pitting; App wide bug fixes

 Version 4.9.2.9: Allow pit countdown past session finish (for cooldown lap); Don't grumble about a stopped engine if the car is still moving; some additional checks to handle delayed opponent position data; iRacing - improve live position tracking; iRacing - improve retired vehicle detection; iRacing - race finish position improvements; iRacing - finishing position detection improvements; iRacing - reliability fixes; rF2 - suppress pit messages while in garage/monitor; AC - fixed crash bug on 2-sector tracks; R3E & pCars2 - use game-provided time gaps to car in front / behind (more accurate than derived gaps); R3E - DRS message accuracy improvements; R3E - removed auto-confirm pit macro and associated logic (no longer needed, and can cause some issues with pitstops); R3E - disable spotter in hotlap mode

 Version 4.9.2.5: Added commands to check self pace, you can ask "how's my self gap" / "how's my personal pace" / "how's my delta best" to see how you're doing relative to your own best lap; iRacing - fixed pit stall countdown; iRacing - fix finish position reporting; iRacing - allow pit voice commands to be enabled or disabled ("Enable iRacing pit stop commands", default enabled).
 Disabling them removes them from the phrases the speech recognition engine listens for, potentially improving accuracy for other phrases as well as preventing false positives; added ability to specify if car class has speed limiter via "limiterAvailable" class field; rF2 - enable pit stall countdown (doesn't work on some tracks, disabled on ovals); rF2 - add option to force Rolling Start start type.